 Reluctantly, Sydnee nodded.
 She cast one more look around the dark room.
 A crucifix was set out and seven candles were guttering on the white altar cloth.
 Water was in a bowl ready as a medium for the spirits to enter the room, and floral offerings were strewn for the ancestors.

 Sydnee looked up at the chimes.
 She too felt the presence of the spirits and was comforted by it.
 The moment she opened the door to leave the shed, several cats raced toward the steps trying to get inside out of the rain.
-She slammed the door quickly behind her and dashed for the woods.
+She slammed the door quickly behind her and dashed into the woods.
 Squatting down in the wet brush, she watched the man enter the shed.

 The rain ran down Sydnee’s face and soaked her clothing, but she did not notice.
 She had grown up in the elements and was accustomed to all kinds of weather.
 Put to work from the moment she could walk, Sydnee grew slowly.
 At last, she was the correct height for her age, but she was as thin as a skeleton and as dirty as a street urchin.
 Her hair had been washed only a few times in her life, and her clothes were nothing more than shreds hanging on thin bones.
 Quiet and withdrawn, taking to animals rather than people, Sydnee was reclusive and shy.
-With wispy hair, freckles and high cheek bones, the girl was a mere waif with large, brown eyes.
+With wispy hair, freckles and high cheekbones, the girl was a mere waif with large, brown eyes.

 “The eyes of a doe,” Margarite would say affectionately.